Bharat9848/notes/DistributedSystem.md

   1. **Eventual Consistency**
     - Its a weaker gaurantee as it does not gaurantee read your own write.
     - Different replica returns different results.
 There may be cases where it seems that data is going back in time.
+    - It provides high availability

+  2. Casual consistency
+   - It is lighter version of consistency defines relationship between event as dependent and independent events.
+Dependent events are called casual events.
+   - It serve casual ordering usecases and hence more performant than linearlizability.

-  2. **Linearizability**/**Strong consistency**
+  3. **Linearizability**/**Strong consistency**/**Sequential**
     - it is consistency from CAP theorem.
     - It is a stronger gaurantee than eventual consistency.
 It make all replica and leader behave as a single entity.
     - Once a replica returned a value that means other replica cannot return values which are older than that value.
-    - all the changes happened to a register are atomic.
-    - Defintion does not entail multiple row/key-value/register.
-Linearlizability only covers a single row/key-value/register.
+    - all the changes happened to a register are atomic.Defintion does not entail multiple row/key-value/register.
+Linearlizability only covers a single row/key-value/register- ???)
     - read your own update.
-    - usecases include leader election, distributed locks and unique constraint like unique username etc.
+    - usecases include leader election, distributed locks and unique constraint like unique username, password change in banking system etc.
   - **Drawbacks**:
     1. Performance hinderess - not scalable beyond a point.
 Scalability would requires the usecase to be handle by multi nodes.
     2. Make system unavailable in cases of network partitions and other faults.
   - There may be a case that even after linearizability you get to see values which are not latest.
 But as they are returned by any replica, it is okay.

- 3. Casual consistency
-   - It is lighter version of consistency.
-   - It serve casual ordering usecases and hence more performant than linearlizability.

  4. **Total order broadcast**
    - Messages are delieverd exactly once and in the same order.